yudopr11/cv-resume-parser/README.md

 ```

 ## Notes
-To detect colleges, majors, skills, and work experience based on reference files.
+To detect colleges, majors, skills, and working experience based on reference files.
 If it is not detected, it can be added to the reference files.